 Our current studio began 2015 while day touring.
 We drove by a small-town pottery supply store.
 I don’t recall the exact reason why we stopped but we did…and brought home a fussy 30-year-old updraft gas kiln.
 We currently fire natural gas and electric kilns.

 That random purchase started my turning one of those corners in life.
 Now, I'm on the second leg of a return trip home to being me; I’m a potter and I can’t help it.
 Our fully equipped studio is full of projects and we're on the road to see what’s around the next bend.
+In early 2020 we added classes for those who want the complete experience of making and glazing their own pottery.
+All classes take place in our studio garden space.

 Michael and Liz McKinney